zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

      - `crlSignerCertificate` must be a PAI
      - `crlSignerCertificate` must encode a vid in its subject and this vid must be equal to `VendorID` field
      - if `crlSignerCertificate` encodes a pid in its subject, it must be equal to the `ProductID` field
+- Check that (VendorID, IssuerSubjectKeyID, DataUrl) combination is unique when updating the distribution endpoint.

 #### DELETE_PKI_REVOCATION_DISTRIBUTION_POINT